Three men guided millions through horror of Sept. 11, 2001

 Brokaw, Rather and Jennings were the kings of broadcast news on Sept.
 11, 2001.
 Competitive drive and ego had led them to that place.
 Each had anchored his network’s evening newscasts for roughly two decades at that point.
 Each had extensive reporting experience before that — Brokaw and Rather at the White House during Watergate, Jennings primarily as a foreign correspondent.

-While they weren’t the only journalists on the air — CNN’s Aaron Brown memorably narrated the scene from a New York rooftop, for example — ABC, CBS or NBC were the first choices for news.
+They were far from the only journalists on the air — CNN’s Aaron Brown memorably narrated the scene from a New York rooftop, Univision’s Jorge Ramos brought the story to Spanish-speaking viewers, an array of anchors sat at the desks of other outlets.

+But ABC, CBS and NBC were the first choices for news for much of the country.

 Unlike today, when a TV studio is likely to be stuffed with people when a big story breaks, back then it was pretty clear who was in charge.